achambers/presentations-emberjs-when-the-lights-go-on/emberjs - when the lights go on.md

 - Different naming standards.....Uppercasde.lowercase etc

 - Transition between pages instead of just hide and show stuff.
 Debt alert originally just hid stuff on the page

+---

+Feedback

+- Go quicker through code examples.
+Take time with the first and maybe second then shoot through

+- Using a framework is good.
+But there are other things that are important like testing etc

+- Use a framework, don't fight the framework, use what is needed in the framework

+- More info on Ember CLI

+- We should be treating front end dev as we do server side dev

+- How many lights do you have on?
+I don't fight the framework etc etc.

+- Quick joiners don't take long to learn Ember - back this up with data

+- Talk more about how I think the authors of ember are really trying to push the web forward

+- Expand on why leave assumptions at the door

+- Important to understand the ember lifecycle.
+Maybe this is something to talk about